miklevin/MikeLev.in/_posts/2022-09-08-run-jupyter-from-lxd-linux-container-on-windows.md

 headline: Learn to Run Jupyter from an LXD Linux Container on Windows!
 description: Learn how to run Jupyter from an LXD Linux Container on Windows with me!
 I walk you through setting up an LXD container, adding a proxy device, logging into the container, adding a Python 3.10 virtual environment, creating a .bash_profile to activate the venv, installing Jupyter Lab, creating a script to run Jupyter in a way that the proxy can reach, and finally setting up a browser window to access Jupyter.
 keywords: LXD, Linux, Container, Windows, Python, 3.10, Virtual, Environment, .bash_profile, Activate, Venv, Jupyter, Lab, Script, Proxy, Browser, Access
-categories: python, linux, microsoft, container, jupyter, access
+categories: container, python, access, jupyter, microsoft, linux
 permalink: /blog/run-jupyter-from-lxd-linux-container-on-windows/
 layout: post
 ---